guregu/kami/README.md

 Here is a [presentation about the birth of kami](http://go-talks.appspot.com/github.com/guregu/slides/kami/kami.slide), explaining some of the design choices.

+Both `context` and `x/net/context` are supported.

 ### Example
-A contrived example using kami and x/net/context to localize greetings.
+A contrived example using kami and context to localize greetings.

 [Skip :fast_forward:](#usage)